Keith-ngaira/Keith-ngaira/README.md

 # 💫 About Me:
-I am Keith Ngaira.<br>A young full-stack developer who studied Information Technology at Jomo Kenyatta University of Agriculture and Technology. <br>I love using tech to build impactful solutions.<br>Mostly I dwell on frontend development.<br>Code Alchemist | Debugging Enthusiast | Part-time Crisis Manager.
-"I’m not indecisive, I just like both the frontend and backend… sometimes at the same time."<br>
+I am Keith Ngaira.<br>A young full-stack developer who studied Information Technology at Jomo Kenyatta University of Agriculture and Technology. < I'm a dedicated programmer with a strong interest in C++, JavaScript,GO and Flutter development.
+I specialize in system integrations, SIP-based communication (PJSIP), and backend solutions.
+My work revolves around building scalable,frontend and efficient applications, whether it's real-time communication systems, APIs, or cross-platform apps.
+Always exploring new technologies and contributing to open-source projects.

 ## 🌐 Socials: